 Jack Herer is a popular, sativa-dominant strain of cannabis that is named after a popular American cannabis activist whose grassroots efforts led to cannabis’s legalization for medicinal and recreational use.
-While many enjoy this award-winning strain in the form of flower, oil, or concentrates, many have not heard the full story of the man the strain is named after – the one who’s been donned “The Emperor of Hemp”.
+While many enjoy this award-winning strain in the form of flower, oil, or concentrates, they might not have heard the full story of the man the strain is named after – the one who’s been donned “The Emperor of Hemp”.

 At CannaCulture Collective, we revere pioneers like Jack Herer who paved the way for cannabis legalization in states like California, and wish to share that story with our Central California clientele.
 Simply put, we wouldn’t be where we are today without activists like Jack Herer.
 If Jack Herer is a favorite strain or if you are interested in seeing what all the buzz is about, please check out what Jack Herer products we have in stock.
 You can either check out our up-to-date online menu or stop by our dispensary and talk to one of our expert budtenders.
 To reach us directly, please call (408) 264-7877.